 The workflow consisted of annotating candidate genes in the 8 parents by inputting their genome assembly FASTAs and the target gene transcript into GenomeThreader, extracting the exon and CDS sequences from the assemblies with GffRead, translating the CDS regions to protein sequences with SeqKit Translate, performing multiple protein sequence alignments with Clustal Omega, comparing exon, CDS, and protein sequences to the reference with BLAST, and finally manually interpreting the totality of the data emerging to identify potential polymorphisms.

 Multiple further steps to improve the workflow accuracy and potential for automation have been proposed as well as methods to verify its results.
 Overall assembly quality for the 8 parents served as the major impediment to the workflow’s success.
 Due to the complex structure of maize genomes, assembly is hindered resulting in inaccurate annotation downstream.
-Accurate annotation is critical to the success of the workflow and while room for optimization of annotation undoubtedly exists, the overall workflow accuracy was withconfirmed via the processing of the control reference genome, which returned 100% accuracy in the protein BLAST as well as close to 100% accuracy in the exon BLAST.
+Accurate annotation is critical to the success of the workflow and while room for optimization of annotation undoubtedly exists, the overall workflow accuracy was evaluated by the completeness of the reference protein coverage with protein BLAST.
 Adjustments for various workflow step parameters should still be explored nonetheless even in the absence of more molecular data being generated for our purposes.

 The next crucial step in automating the workflow will be to identify signals from the output data, which will lead to acceptance or rejection of a gene model at a certain confidence level.
 Manual curation of the results can be achieved through logical deduction and rationalization but is time consuming and potentially error prone and inefficient.
 The data emerging from this set of genes and parents gives certain hints at avenues of potential investigation.
 The comparison of exon, CDS, and protein BLAST results could show possible polymorphisms as well as potentially being able to segregate the identified polymorphisms into different classes.